What is a Futurologist?

 For more insights on leading futurists, check out the Top Female Futurists and Top 30 Global Futurists.

-Read more on what a futurist is, how to become a futurist, the top futurists, best futuristic courses, certified futurists, futurist certification, futurist training, futurology, futurist jobs and on strategic foresight.
+Read more on what a futurist is, futurist qualifications, how to become a futurist, the top futurists, best futuristic courses, certified futurists, futurist certification, futurist training, futurology, futurist jobs and on strategic foresight.

 FAQ

 • The term futurology refers to the study and prediction of future trends and scenarios.
-It involves analyzing data and identifying patterns to forecast potential developments in various fields.
-This practice is often seen as the business of prophets, though it is grounded in scientific methods and strategic analysis.
+It involves analyzing data and observing patterns to forecast potential developments across industries and societies, often combining forecasting methodologies, data analysis, and the study of weak signals to build a more reliable picture of possible futures.

 About the Author